 - What is a Combined Oral Contraceptive Pill?

-- What are Risks of Taking the Combined Contraceptive Pill?
+- What Are the Risks of Taking the Combined Contraceptive Pill?

-- Can this Pill Protect you from STI (Sexually Transmission Infections)?
+- Can the Pill Protect You From STI (Sexually Transmission Infections)?

 The pill is required to be taken every day at a definite time.
 Women who use the pill can control their ovulation cycle.
 Furthermore, you can discontinue its use whenever you may want.
 Also, the combined pill can be used safely by most women.
 Only in a few cases, women with certain medical conditions may not be able to use this pill.
 However, it can be acquired only by prescription.